zio/zio/docs/howto/mock-services.md

 For overloaded methods we nest a list of numbered objects, each representing subsequent overloads.

-Finally we need to define a _compose dependency_ that can create our environment from a `Proxy`.
+Finally we need to define a _compose service builder_ that can create our environment from a `Proxy`.
 A `Proxy` holds the mock state and serves predefined responses to calls.

 ```scala mdoc:invisible